IBM/z-ai-agents/README.md

-# z-ai-agents - Deployment Guide
+# IBM Z AI Agents - Deployment Guide

 Install and operate the [IBM watsonx Assistant for Z – Agent Suite](/wxa4z-agent-suite/) Helm chart on OpenShift.
 Deploy multiple z/OS agents with one command, using shared configuration and per‑agent overrides.